 Sensory deprivation is a form of sensation play that is often incorporated into BDSM.
-It involves depriving a person - usually a submissive - of certain senses, such as sight and hearing.
-This not only helps make them feel more helpless, but also makes their other senses, like touch, more sensitive to stimuli.
-This usually results in an intensely erotic experience.
+It involves depriving a person, usually a submissive, of one or more of their senses, such as sight and hearing.
+This not only helps make them feel more helpless, but it also makes their other senses, like touch, more sensitive to stimuli.
+This can result in an intensely erotic experience.